 TOG pioneered the concept of a shared workspace in the United Kingdom.
 Today, TOG has over 12,000 members working across 35 buildings, with more on the way both in the UK and Germany.
-The Office Islington Limited is a TOG entity that employs all UK-based TOG employees as well as engages the majority of TOG suppliers.
+The Office Group Properties Limited is a TOG entity that employs all UK-based TOG employees as well as engages the majority of TOG suppliers.

 TOG believes that human rights are an absolute and universal standard.
 The company is opposed to all forms of slavery, human trafficking, forced labour or child labour and will not do business with any organisation that it believes is involved in these activities.

 TOG has a number of policies that are relevant and which aim to minimise the risk of modern slavery in our supply chain.
 These include:

 Anti-Slavery Policy which confirms our commitment to the Modern Slavery Act 2015, requires staff to carry out due diligence of suppliers and engage in training.

 Whistleblowing Policy which encourages staff to report concerns including any related to modern slavery/trafficking and child or forced labour.
 This includes the provision of an anonymous third party Whistleblowing Helpline.

 Human Rights Policy which includes a specific commitment to adhere to the provisions of the United Nations Universal Declaration of Human Rights and the Convention on the Rights of the Child.
 Article Four of the United Nations Universal Declaration of Human Rights specifically prohibits slavery and the slave trade in all their forms.